 Isaiah the prophet lived in Jerusalem about 2700 years ago, during the time in which the Assyrian Empire conquered the northern part of the Jewish homeland.
 The book of Isaiah contains many prophecies that are interpreted by Christians (including us at this web site) as being about the Messiah Jesus Christ.
 Today, we can see with our own eyes that many of Isaiah's prophecies have found fulfillment with the worldwide dispersion of Jews, the worldwide persecution of Jews, the recent worldwide migration of Jews back to Israel during the past century, the recent re-establishment and restoration of Israel, and the worldwide impact that Jews have had on the world.

-Below is a partial listing of Isaiah's prophecies, based on copyrighted research from the book, 100 Prophecies.
+Below is a partial listing of Isaiah's prophecies.

 There would be a son called God

 Nations would seek the counsel of Jesse's descendant